Weekly challenge

 It depends what you're after.
 Three to five languages gives you noticeable drift while keeping the result recognisable.
 Seven to ten languages produces more dramatic transformations that are often barely related to the original.
 For maximum entertainment value, we recommend at least five.

-Anonymous translations are not stored.
+Anonymous translations are not used for training.
 If you're signed in and choose to save a translation, it's stored so you can access it later — but only you can see it.
-Your text is passed to Google Translate for processing, which is subject to Google's own privacy policy.
+Your text is passed to Google Translate for processing, which is subject to Google's own privacy policy, and is retained briefly in our server logs for abuse prevention (see our privacy policy for retention periods).

 When using random language selection, each translation uses a different chain.
 Even with the same languages, Google Translate's output can vary slightly over time as the underlying models are updated.
 Translation Mixer is intentionally non-deterministic in random mode — the unpredictability is part of the fun.